-Most recently, Scott served as the chief political reporter for the two biggest radio news operations in Texas: Newsradio 1080 KRLD in Dallas and Newsradio 740 KTRH in Houston, where he was honored with an Edward R. Murrow award for investigative journalism and received recognition for excellence and fairness in political reporting from members of Texas’ Congressional delegation.
+Scott served as the chief political reporter for the two biggest radio news operations in Texas: Newsradio 1080 KRLD in Dallas and Newsradio 740 KTRH in Houston.
+He has been honored with Edward R. Murrow and AP awards for investigative journalism and received recognition for excellence and fairness in political reporting from members of Texas’ Congressional delegation.

-During his five years in Houston, he covered a broad range of issues with a special focus on education and immigration, two of the most important issues facing Texas and the nation.
-He also reported on stories of national importance including Hurricane Katrina, the prosecution of former House Majority Leader Tom DeLay, Andrea Yates’ release from prison, the death of Enron founder Ken Lay, and the BP Texas City refinery explosion that killed 15 and injured hundreds more.
+While in radio, he covered a broad range of issues with a special focus on education and immigration, two of the most important issues facing Texas and the nation.
+He also reported on stories of national importance including Hurricane Katrina, the BP oil spill, the prosecution of former House Majority Leader Tom DeLay, Andrea Yates’ release from prison, the death of Enron founder Ken Lay, and more.

 In honor of his many years of service to the Houston community, Houston Mayor Bill White declared April 11, 2008 as “Scott Braddock Day.”
 In 2013, Scott was named a “Rising Star” by the League of Women Voters of Houston Education Fund.

-A Texas native, Scott began his radio career at the age of 16 in Brenham spinning records (yes, records) and reading school lunch menus on the air.
+A product of rural Texas, Scott began his radio career at the age of 16 in Brenham spinning records (yes, records) and reading school lunch menus on the air.
 From that point forward, Scott was hooked.
 He developed a passion for broadcast communication.
 He was a disc jockey in Bryan/College Station and later transitioned into news reporting in both Washington State and California.